-- a) Psychiatrist,

-- b) Physician,

-- c) PMHNP, or

-- d) PA.

-- K. The Division of Medicaid covers medically necessary medication administration per state fiscal year when provide by one (1) of the following:

-- 1. Psychiatrist,

-- 2. Physician,

-- 3. PMHNP,

-- 4. PA,

-- 5. RN, or

-- 6. LPN.

-- L. The Division of Medicaid covers up to one hundred forty-four (144), fifteen (15) minute units of nursing assessments performed by an RN per state fiscal year.

-- M. The Division of Medicaid covers the following medically necessary psychotherapeutic services when part of a treatment plan approved by one (1) of the providers listed in Miss.
+4. PA, 5.
+RN, or 6.
+LPN.
+L. e Division of Medicaid covers up to one hundred forty-four (144), fifteen (15) minute ts of nursing assessments performed by an RN per state fiscal year.
+M. ser Ad e Division of Medicaid covers the following medically necessary psychotherapeutic vices when part of a treatment plan approved by one (1) of the providers listed in Miss. min.
+Code Part 206, Rule 1.1.B.1 through B.8. and provided by one of the providers listed Miss.
 Admin.
-Code Part 206, Rule 1.1.B.1 through B.9. and provided by one of the providers listed in Miss.
-Admin.
-Code Part 206, Rule 1.1.B.1 through B.8. or B.9. as appropriate:

-- 1. Up to thirty-six (36) individual therapy sessions per state fiscal year,

-- 2. Up to twenty-four (24) family therapy sessions per state fiscal year,

-- 3. A combined total of up to forty (40) group therapy or multi-family group therapy sessions per state fiscal year, and

-- 4. Interactive complexity for individual and group therapy as appropriate within yearly limits.

-- N. The Division of Medicaid covers up to one hundred (100) days of medically necessary acute partial hospitalization services in the community setting when prior authorized by the Division of Medicaid, UM/QIO or designee.
-Services must be provided for a minimum of four (4) hours in one (1) day for at least three (3) days per week.
+Code Part 206, Rule 1.1.B.1 through B.8. or B.9.c) as appropriate: 1.
+Up to thirty-six (36) individual therapy sessions per state fiscal year, 2.
+Up to twenty-four (24) family therapy sessions per state fiscal year, 3.
+A combined total of up to forty (40) group therapy or multi-family group therapy sessions per state fiscal year, and 4.
+Interactive complexity for individual and group therapy as appropriate within yearly limits.
+N. e Division of Medicaid covers up to one hundred (100) days of medically necessary acute tial hospitalization services when prior authorized by the Division of Medicaid, UM/QIO a) Psychiatrist, b) Physician, c) PMHNP, or fiscal year when provide by one (1) of the following: